 Since living rooms are the very center of a home, they tend to be slightly more cluttered than the rest of a house.
 Therefore, you need to be especially careful about maintaining the balance between the modern and boho-chic aspects of your Modern Bohemian theme in this space.

 You won’t find a better inspiration than this image.
 The use of statement midcentury modern style furniture is the most apparent thing that you’ll notice.
 The sleekness of the large pieces harmonizes well with the rustic and shabby chic décor.
 The rattan accent chair and fabric wall hanging accentuate the whole ambiance beautifully.
+Chairs made from rattan, paper cords or flag lines such as the Circle Chair, can also be paired perfectly with the boho-chic aesthetic.

 The stark walls evoke a cool modern aura, which is complemented stunningly with the mix and matched accessories placed on the decorative bookshelves.